dbiir/rainbow/rainbow-core/README.md

 Spark (1.2.x and 1.3.x recommended) / Presto (0.179 or later recommended).
 HDFS datanode should use HDD as storage media.
 - Go to [Rainbow Benchmark](https://github.com/dbiir/rainbow/blob/master/rainbow-benchmark/README.md)
   and follow the steps to generate benchmark data.
-Put data an HDFS directory, like `/rainbow/text/`.
+Put data in an HDFS directory, like `/rainbow/text/`.
 Find `schema.txt` and `workload.txt` in the benchmark.

 ## Cluster Configurations